francestang1117/Machine-Learning-tasks/Heart_Disease_Dataset_Task/README.md

 ![Alt text](images/oldpeak_vs_target.jpg)

+It's evident from the data that as "oldpeak" values increase, the individuals with heart disease decreases, and almost disappear when "oldpeak" reaches 4.
+Most individuals with heart disease are concentrated within the range of "oldpeak" from 0 to 3.

 Relationship between oldpeak and slope

 ![Alt text](images/oldpeak_vs_slope.jpg)

+The concentration of individuals with downsloping and flat can be observed within the oldpeak range of 1 to 3.

+The two charts depict that individuals with an oldpeak value near 0.1 and a downsloping slope have the highest incidence of heart disease among the studied population.

 Relationship between exang and heart disease

 ![Alt text](images/exang_vs_target.jpg)

+The results indicate that angina induced by exercise is associated with a lower probability of a heart disease diagnosis compared to non-exercise-induced angina.
+Therefore, when evaluating cases of exercise-induced angina, healthcare providers should consider additional factors or potential alternative diagnoses.

 Relationship between exang and cp

 ![Alt text](images/exang_vs_cp.jpg)

+The results indicate that within the categories of chest pain types, the majority of cases classified as typical angina are associated with exercise-induced angina.
+In contrast, the remaining types of chest pain are more likely to have causes unrelated to exercise.

 Relationship between cp and heart disease

 ![Alt text](images/cp_vs_target.jpg)

+The bar chart illustrates a notable correlation between chest pain types and the likelihood of heart disease.
+It indicates that individuals with chest pain type of typical angina are less predisposed to heart disease, whereas those with other types of chest pain (ranging from 1 to 3) exhibit a higher probability of heart disease.
+This observation suggests a discernible relationship between chest pain types and the presence of heart disease.
+Consequently, it provides additional insights supporting the earlier conclusion that exercise-induced angina is less frequently associated with a heart disease diagnosis.

 Relationship between thalach and age and heart disease

 ![Alt text](images/thalach_vs_age_vs_target.jpg)

+The chart illustrates that as age increases, there is a corresponding decrease in maximum heart rate.
+Notably, individuals between the ages of 40 and 60 show a higher likelihood of heart disease.
+Additionally, there are more cases of heart disease among those aged 30 to 40 than among those without heart disease in the same age group, indicating a trend of heart disease affecting a younger population.
+On average, individuals with heart disease exhibit a higher maximum heart rate.

 Relationship between sex and heart disease

 ![Alt text](images/sex_vs_target.jpg)

+The chart illustrates a higher prevalence of heart disease among women compared to men.

 Relationship between ca and heart disease

 ![Alt text](images/ca_vs_target.jpg)

+The chart demonstrates an increased occurrence of heart disease in individuals with zero major vessels colored by fluoroscopy.

 relationship between thal and heart disease

 ![Alt text](images/thal_vs_target.jpg)

+Thalassemia is an inherited (i.e., passed from parents to children through genes) blood disorder caused when the body doesn’t make enough of a protein called hemoglobin, an important part of red blood cells [[2]](#2).

+The chart illustrates a notable trend where individuals with heart disease outnumber those without it when their thalassemia type is categorized as the second type.
+This suggests a potential association between this blood disorder and the occurrence of heart disease.

 ## Clusters Evaluation
 ### Feature Selection